wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 The proposed other name of `MAJOR`.`MINOR`.`MICRO` does not match semver, and does not sort nicely in this manner.

+> answer from Nico
+>> This sounds great, would have to synchronize with Karl on this one for D-PPP, but the sooner the better
+>> as we are going to rename all the three variables
+>> This is a great idea

 ## From Karl

 The values like PERL_VERSION, PERL_MAJOR_VERSION are #define constants, and not variables.
 They must be so, as they control what gets compiled and what gets skipped.
 It is much harder to deprecate on the use of a preprocessor token, relying on C99 features that are not all that well defined.  xenu has concluded that it is impossible in gcc, but works in clang.
 I spent way too long trying to get something to work in gcc, but haven't tried clang.
 Is clang in widespread enough use to justify deprecating for just compiles under it?

 The idea of putting a timer in ppport.h scares me.
 D:P wasn't updated for years, and I think that most that can be expected is 4 times a year.
 There is also the potential for breakage from new versions, as alh has pointed out.

+> answer from Nico
+>> The deprecation warning is something nice to have.
+If we cannot implement it, I do not think it's a big deal
+>> I agree with the timer idea, it's going to be either wrong or right...
+>> if network is available we could simply check the last published version on CPAN while using it?